Dora Wheeler Keith: Birth, early education, and marriage

-Her mother Candace Wheeler was an author, entrepreneur, and a nationally known expert on decorative textiles and interiors, celebrated for championing women as artists and designers.
-Her father Thomas Mason Wheeler was a businessman, a "clever progressive man" supportive of his wife and daughter in their artistic aspirations.
+Her mother Candace Wheeler was an author, artist/designer, entrepreneur, and a nationally known expert on decorative textiles and interiors, celebrated for championing women as artists and designers.
+Her father Thomas Mason Wheeler was a businessman involved with shipping in New York harbor, a "clever progressive man" supportive of his wife and daughter in their artistic aspirations.

-Wheeler attended a Quaker school on Stuyvesant Square and subsequently "Miss Haines and Mlle. de Janon's", a New York finishing school.
-The Wheeler family embarked on an extended European sojourn just after the American Civil War, during which Dora was enrolled at a boarding school in Wiesbaden from age seven to seventeen; she spent summers in Montreux, Switzerland.
+Dora attended a Quaker school on Stuyvesant Square and subsequently "Miss Haines and Mlle. de Janon's", a New York finishing school on Grammercy Park near the Wheelers' town house.
+In Europe, where her family spent periods of time after the Civil War, she was enrolled at a boarding school in Wiesbaden, Germany, at ages 9–10 and 15, and also in Zurich, Switzerland.
+She also spent time with her family in Paris while recovering from illness.
+They spent summers in Montreux, Switzerland, and at Luc sur Mer, on the French coast.